Vetmedin is a medication that has been prescribed by your vet to treat your dog’s heart disease.

-To open up blood vessels carrying blood to and from the heart, which reduces the work your dog’s heart has to do to pump blood around it’s body.
+- To open up the blood vessels carrying blood to and from the heart, which reduces the work your dog’s heart has to do to pump blood around their body.

-To increase the strength of your dog’s heart beat, improving the pumping action.
+- To increase the strength and efficiency of your dog’s heartbeat, improving the pumping action.

-This combined action is called inodilation.
-Your vet may also prescribe other medicines at the same time, if your dog is in CHF.
+Your vet may also prescribe other medicines at the same time if your dog is in heart failure.

 How can Vetmedin help?

 Vetmedin can relieve the symptoms of heart failure and help your dog have a more comfortable life.
-If used in preclinical DCM it can extend the symptom free time in Doberman Pinschers before the onset of CHF and extend overall survival.
-A recent global trial called QUEST also showed how Vetmedin can help prolong the life of dogs suffering from heart failure relating to underlying mitral valve disease.
+When used in asymptomatic MVD or DCM, it can extend the symptom free time, before the onset of heart failure and extend overall survival.

 How is Vetmedin given?